 Red Velvet Cake is a classic, much-loved recipe.
 The combination of rich cocoa layers and the luscious cream cheese frosting studded with pecans is a Southern favorite!

 I don’t really bake all that often.
-But when I do, I make sure that it’s something extraordinary!
+But when I do, I want it to be something extraordinary!
 And what could be more extraordinary than a good old Red Velvet Cake?
 With all that yummy cream cheese and toasted pecans, it’s classic Southern comfort food!
 How can you resist something like that?

 Finished red velvet cake with a slice held on a cake server.